chuvalab/dashboard/README.md

   * Save input and output to a database
 * Code modular, easy to maintain and test as much as possible.
 In short, good coding practices!
 * Addapt and extend visualizations and functionality according to end user feedback and our own initiative
-* Part of a bigger project, important we